Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 Advantages and disadvantes probably are
 * higher stiffness and precision than a pure serial scara, probably higher payload
 * three actuators are near the base, so less weight toward the endpoint
-* parallel is more difficult to calculate (but that's not your problem)

 Currently, 2 * 2 subtypes are defined
 * endpoint like a hotend is assembled at the end of the robot arms